cerebral/cerebral/README.md

   foo: 'bar'
 };

-// Define any default inputs to your signals.
-Often used
+// Services are utils you want to inject into each action.
+This is
-// to pass in utils like ajax libs etc. const defaultInput = {
+// typically ajax libs, Falcor, underscore etc. const services = {
-  utils: {
   request: request
-  }
 };

 // Instantiate the model
 const model = Model(state);

 // Instantiate the controller by passing the model it connects to
-// and any default inputs
+// and any services
-export default Controller(model, defaultInput)
+export default Controller(model, services)
 ```

 ### 4. Signals and actions